-The key goal of mapping moles is dynamic observation, which allows to timely identify the appearance of new formations on the skin or identify dangerous changes in them.
+The key goal of mole mapping is dynamic observation.
+It allows to timely identify the appearance of new formations on the skin or identify dangerous changes in them.

 For people with few moles, mapping helps to notice changes in already existing neoplasms in time.
 The appearance of new mole in such people, as a rule, is always noticeable without the use of special devices (for example, there was one mole on the forearm, but now there are two: it is easy to notice the difference).
 Although there can be problems here, when the nevus appears in a visually inaccessible place (back, buttocks, back of the thighs).

 As for people with multiple nevi (usually more than 50), mapping allows solving two main tasks.